One of the hot topics in food and nutrition circles is fermented foods – from yoghurt and sauerkraut to kefir and kombucha.

-- Produces carbon dioxide Fermented yeast produces carbon dioxide (and alcohol).
+- Produces carbon dioxide Fermented yeast produces carbon dioxide (an alcohol).
 Carbon dioxide can be used for leavening bread and carbonating drinks such as beer and champagne.

 Hall of fermentation fame

-There are many different forms of fermented food and types of fermentation, which vary in terms of the microbes involved, their effects on food and how much microbe and microbe by-product is left at the end.
+There are many different forms of fermented food and types of fermentation, which vary in terms of the microbes involved, their effects on food, and how much microbe and microbe by-product is left at the end of the process.